preciofishbone/OmniaDocsG2/blocks/yammer-feed/index.rst

 Yammer Feed
 ===============

-This is an ongoing, preliminary documentation for a block that will be available in Omnia 6.5.
+This block is available in Omnia 6.5 and later.

 A Yammer Feed can be displayed in this block.